top of page

 Jessica Helmin, LCPC

-Jessica is a seasoned therapist treating teens and adults suffering from a range of concerns such as anxiety, depression, trauma, and identity formation.
 With curiosity and active engagement, Jessica cultivates a safe and nurturing environment for personal exploration and growth.
 Jessica enters the therapeutic space with a non-judgmental, compassionate approach to support clients in uncovering their unique path toward wellness and healing.
-She has experience assisting clients with issues surrounding trauma, anxiety, depression, life transitions, self-injury, self-acceptance, and identity formation.
 CBT, DBT, ACT, and other evidence-based interventions will be used to empower clients to explore individualized treatment goals, while cultivating coping skills and insight.
 Jessica works with clients ranging from teens to adults and has experience working in school, hospital, PHP/IOP, and outpatient mental health settings.
-Call Jessica today to start the next steps in your journey.
+Finding the right therapist takes time and Jessica is dedicated to helping individuals find the best match.
+Phone: (331)318-2528

 Matthew Patton, LCPC

 Matthew works with individuals and families of all ages.
 He has significant training and expertise in the treatment of ADHD and Autism Spectrum Disorders.
-Matthew is a skilled clinician who focuses on identifying patterns that may no longer serve you, while igniting your motivation for positive change.
 Drawing from his background in special education and clinical practice, he employs a person-centered approach enriched by Cognitive Behavioral Therapy (CBT), trauma-focused interventions, Acceptance and Commitment Therapy (ACT), and experiential therapy.
 Matthew specializes in ADHD, trauma, anxiety, depression, and provides academic and special education support, collaboration, and advocacy.
 Beyond his therapy practice, you can find Matthew in the psychology department at COD, inspiring college students and future clinicians alike.
+Phone: (630)390-5270

 Libby Sanders LMFT